peteroupc/peteroupc.github.io/randomfunc.md

 2. Computing the sum of twelve `RNDU01OneExc()` numbers (see Note 13) and subtracting the sum by 6 (see also [**"Irwin&ndash;Hall distribution" on Wikipedia**](https://en.wikipedia.org/wiki/Irwin%E2%80%93Hall_distribution)) results in approximate standard normal (`mu`=0, `sigma`=1) random numbers, whose values are not less than -6 or greater than 6; on the other hand, in a standard normal distribution, the chance of results less than -6 or greater than 6 is generally negligible.
 3. Computing the sum of twelve `RNDRANGEMaxExc(0, sigma)` numbers (see Note 13) and subtracting the sum by 6 * `sigma` results in approximate normal random numbers with `mu`=0 and the given `sigma`, whose values are not less than -6 * `sigma` or greater than 6 * `sigma`.
 4. Generating `RNDU01ZeroOneExc()`, then running the standard normal distribution's inverse cumulative distribution function on that number, results in a random number from that distribution.
 An approximation is found in M. Wichura, _Applied Statistics_ 37(3), 1988.
 See also [**"A literate program to compute the inverse of the normal CDF"**](https://www.johndcook.com/blog/normal_cdf_inverse/).
 5. Methods implementing a variant of the normal distribution, the _discrete Gaussian distribution_, generate _integers_ that approximately follow the normal distribution.
-Two recent algorithms, one by A. Karmakar et al. ("Constant-Time Gaussian Random Sampling"), and another by Micciancio and Walter (2017, "Gaussian Sampling over the Integers: Efficient, Generic, Constant-Time"), are designed to reduce timing differences that a security attack could exploit.
+There are so-called "constant-time" algorithms to sample from this distribution (e.g., Karmakar and Micciancio&ndash;Walter), but they are meant for use in specific security algorithms (digital signatures) rather than general use.

 In 2007, Thomas, D., et al. gave a survey of normal random number methods in "Gaussian Random Number Generators", _ACM Computing Surveys_ 39(4), 2007, article 11.</small>

-<small><sup id=Note35>(35)</sup> "A simple method for generating gamma variables",_ACM Transactions on Mathematical Software_ 26(3), 2000.</small>
+<small><sup id=Note35>(35)</sup> "A simple method for generating gamma variables", _ACM Transactions on Mathematical Software_ 26(3), 2000.</small>

 <small><sup id=Note36>(36)</sup> Hofert, M., and Maechler, M.  "Nested Archimedean Copulas Meet R: The nacopula Package".
 Journal of Statistical Software 39(9), 2011, pp. 1-20.</small>